 What I Liked

-- Nice community feel, especially if you have kids
+- The nice community feel, especially if you have kids

-- All spots offer at least electric hooks, some having full hookups
+- All camping spots offer at least electric hooks, some having full hookups

 - Just two hours from Yellowstone and minutes from other attractions